-The GDPR applies to businesses that process personal data of any EU citizens, so far regardless of developments with Brexit.
+The GDPR applies to businesses established in the EU that process personal data of any EU citizens, so far regardless of developments with Brexit.
 It also applies to organisations outside the EU which offer goods or services inside the EU.

 Working with GDPR-compliant suppliers and contractors will reduce the risk of being impacted by a data breach, and any consequent fines and claims.

 You could ask suppliers and contractors to complete a form that confirms the security measures they have in place, or you could conduct an on-site visit.
 If their existing measures aren’t sufficient, you should review your relationship to ensure they are compliant with GDPR.